star-bnl/star-travex/README.md

 - C++ compiler with C++11 support (e.g. g++ >= 4.8.2)
 - ROOT (>= 5.34.30), http://root.cern.ch
 - boost libraries (>= 1.54): `program_options`, `regex`, and `filesystem`
-- Some modules from the STAR software library already included as dependencies in `ext/` subdirectory.
+- This project also depends on some modules from the STAR software library.
+  These are already included as dependencies in the `ext/` subdirectory.

 Build with cmake